CIT2202/intro-to-sql/README.md

 MySQL is part of XAMPP/MAMP/WAMP.
 To complete these exercises you will need Apache to be running and MySQL (check your control panel).

 * In a web browser enter http://localhost/phpmyadmin/ and you will be taken to the login page for phpMyAdmin.
 It should also be available as a link from your localhost homepage.
-* You need to login as the administrator of MySQL.
+* You may need to login as the administrator of MySQL.
     * On XAMPP/WAMP the username is *root* and the password is blank i.e. you don't enter anything.
     * On MAMP, I think the username is *root* and the password is *root*.
 Google it if it doesn't work.